 Arduino Code

-This code is designed to capture black-and-white images from a camera module connected via serial and display them on a small TFT screen, while also saving each image to an SD card.
+This code is designed to capture black-and-white images from ProteusCAM module connected via serial and display them on a small TFT screen, while also saving each image to an SD card.
 To make this work, we first set up the display, the SD card, and the serial connection with the camera.
 The camera sends image data starting with a special header byte (0xA5), which tells the Arduino that a new image is coming.

 Once we detect this, we read the full image, including some information like its width, height, and pixel data, and write it to a file on the SD card.
 Each image gets a unique filename so nothing gets overwritten.
 After saving, we open the file again and draw the image pixel by pixel on the screen, centering it neatly.
 So overall, this code listens for incoming images, saves them, and shows them, creating a simple but complete system for capturing and viewing images with Arduino.